DestinE-Climate-DT/AQUA/docs/sphinx/source/aqua-analysis.rst

     This works in combination with the jinja template configuration files available in AQUA-diagnostics, and allow for configuring the diagnostics startdate/enddate and other parameters based on the experiment kind.
     Overrides the value from the configuration file.

+.. option:: --checker

+    Activate the setup checker diagnostic.
+This diagnostic checks if the input data are available and if the configuration is correct before running the other diagnostics.
+    Default is ``False``.
+Overrides the value from the configuration file.

 .. option:: --serial